Chivido 2024: Nigerians excited about seeing Chris Brown at Davido's wedding

 - A number of netizens expressed excitement about American singer Chris Brown possibly gracing the occasion

-- Many Nigerians stormed social media with talks of Christ Brown being one of Davido’s groomsmen
+- Many Nigerians stormed social media with talks of Chris Brown being one of Davido’s groomsmen

 Nigerian celebrity couple Davido and Chioma’s wedding has left netizens talking about American music star Chris Brown’s presence at the occasion.